 |cover main news cv research data public teaching ENJ|

-Guide to first draft: standards for draft preparation for all students in our group.
+Guide to first draft: standards for paper preparation for all students in our group.

 Guide to publication-quality figures: standards for figure preparation for all students in our group.